rtshilombo/Udacity-Ball-Chaser/README.md

 # Udacity-Ball-Chaser

 ## drive_bot:
---Create a my_robot ROS package to hold your robot, the white ball, and the world.
+Create a my_robot ROS package to hold your robot, the white ball, and the world.
 Design a differential drive robot with the Unified Robot Description Format.
 Add two sensors to your robot: a lidar and a camera.
 Add Gazebo plugins for your robot’s differential drive, lidar, and camera.

 *House your robot inside the world you built in the Build My World project.